liamheng/CAI-algorithms/README.md

-# Semantic Segmentation in Cataract Surgical Scenes Using Test Time Adaptation
+# Multi-view Test-time Adaptation for Semantic Segmentation in Clinical Cataract Surgery
-The repository is the official pytorch implementation of paper **Semantic Segmentation in Cataract Surgical Scenes Using Multi-View Test Time Adaptation**.
+The repository is the official pytorch implementation of paper **Multi-view Test-time Adaptation for Semantic Segmentation in Clinical Cataract Surgery**.

 ## Prerequsite
 ### Dataset